- Sometimes when I’m out with friends, a police officer stops to harass me on the sidewalk, assuming I’m a prostitute. What should I do?

 A: A hate crime is a violent act motivated by bias.
 The idea behind hate crime law is that such acts don’t just affect the individual victim but also serve to intimidate an entire group of people—and therefore demand greater punishment than other crimes.
 Also, it takes much longer for victims to recover mentally from a hate crime, according to the American Psychological Association.

 In 2009, the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act was signed into law.
-It expanded the 1969 Federal Hate Crimes Law to include crimes motivated by a victim’s actual or perceived gender, sexual orientation or gender identity (defined in the law as “actual or perceived gender-related characteristics”).
+It expanded the 1969 Federal Hate Crimes Law to include crimes motivated by a victim’s actual or perceived gender, sexual orientation or gender identity.

-A: Trans people face hostility and discrimination with such frequency and in so many aspects of life that it is easy to turn that hatred inside.
-Among 6,450 transgender and gender-nonconforming respondents in the 2011 National Transgender Discrimination Survey, forty-one percent said they’d attempted suicide (compared to just 1.6% of the general population).
+A: Trans people face hostility and discrimination with such frequency and in so many aspects of life that it is easy to turn that hatred inward.
+Forty-one percent of NTSD respondents said they’d attempted suicide (compared to just 1.6% of the general population).

-Discriminatory health care and insurance policies persist despite medical consensus of the “efficacy, benefit and medical necessity” of transition-related surgery and other treatment, as the American Psychological Association put it in a 2008 statement.
-(For a list of similar resolutions, see: www.lambdalegal.org/publications/fs_professional-org-statements-supporting-trans-health.)
+Discriminatory health care and insurance policies persist despite medical consensus of the “efficacy, benefit and medical necessity” of transition-related surgery and other treatment, as the American Psychological Association stated in a 2008 statement.
+(For a list of similar resolutions, click here.)

-Meanwhile, transgender people are very often poor and face double the rate of unemployment (see www.transequality.org/Resources/Trans_Discrim_Survey.pdf).
-This can make for considerable stress and add to the suicide risk.
+Meanwhile, transgender people are very often poor and face double the rate of unemployment.
+This can make for considerable stress and contribute to suicide risk.
 Respondents to the NTDS were nearly four times more likely to have a total household income lower than $10,000 per year compared to the general population.
-(See our FAQ about transgender people in the workplace.)
+(Please see our “Workplace Rights & Wrongs” fact sheet.)

 If you or someone you know is at risk for suicide, there is support out there.
 The Trevor Project provides a suicide hotline for LGBT youth at 866-488-7386; or call 1-800-suicide, which serves the general population.

-A. Unfortunately, even TGNC young people are the targets of harassment.
-Bullying is an especially widespread problem: 78% of NTDS respondents who had expressed a transgender identity or gender-nonconformity while in grades K-12 reported being harassed, 35% attacked, and 12% sexually assaulted.
+A: Unfortunately, even TGNC young people are the targets of harassment.
+Bullying is an especially widespread problem: Seventy-eight percent of NTDS respondents who had expressed a transgender identity or gender-nonconformity while in grades K-12 reported being harassed; 35% attacked; and 12% sexually assaulted.

 Forty-nine states now require that schools have policies against discrimination and bullying, although only a third of those explicitly mention gender identity and/or expression.
-In April 2012, the Obama Administration voiced its support for the proposed Student Non-Discrimination Act (SNDA) and the Safe Schools Improvement Act (SSIA), which would put some federal muscle into the fight against bullying.
+In October 2010, the Department of Education issued a guidance that explained educators’ legal obligations to protect students from student-on-student racial and national origin harassment, sexual and gender-based harassment, and disability harassment, including gender and sexual harassment of LGBT individuals.
+Additionally, in April 2012, the Obama Administration voiced its support for the proposed Student Non-Discrimination Act (SNDA) and the Safe Schools Improvement Act (SSIA), which would put some federal muscle into the fight against bullying.

-Educators should take a look at the Model District Policy for Transgender and Gender Nonconforming Students created in 2011 by the Gay, Lesbian and Straight Education Network (GLSEN), available at www.glsen.org/cgi-bin/iowa/all/news/record/2819.html.
+Also see Lambda Legal’s Bending the Mold and “Survival Tips for Trans Youth” at lambdalegal.org/publications/trans-toolkit.
+And see the Model District Policy for Transgender and Gender Nonconforming Students created in 2011 by the Gay, Lesbian and Straight Education Network (GLSEN) and downloadable here: glsen.org/article/transgender-model-district-policy.

 Transgender rights are LGBT rights, but sidelining of transgender issues and people has always been a problem in the LGB movement, even when they’re at the very center of what’s going on, such as during the 1969 Stonewall riots.
 Since 2003, there has been a movement to supplement LGBT Pride marches with trans-focused events, including the massive Trans March in San Francisco every year.
 The upbeat emphasis on visibility and pride also balances the mourning theme of Transgender Day of Remembrance (see below).